offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-docker.md

 # Configuring and deploying Offen using Docker
 {: .no_toc }

-This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using a local SQLite file as its database backend.
+This tutorial walks you through the steps needed to setup and deploy a standalone, single-node Offen instance that is using SQLite file as its database backend.

 <span class="label label-green">Note</span>
 If you get stuck or need help, [file an issue][gh-issues], [tweet (@hioffen)][twitter] or [email][email].